AD-SDL/rpl_workcell/README.md

       default: [205.128, -2.814, 264.373, 365.863, 79.144, 411.553]
 ```

-**NOTE**: Raf says "Each robot defines its own protocols (ROS2, EPICS, TCP/IP, etc) and the variables necessary to interact with it (IP, PORT, NAME, ETC)" -- does anyone of that come up here?
+**NOTE**: Raf says "Each robot defines its own protocols (ROS2, EPICS, TCP/IP, etc) and the variables necessary to interact with it (IP, PORT, NAME, ETC)" -- does any of that come up here?
+Is it the "type" that indicates ROS2?

 ### Workflow definition